4 Technology Trends Impacting Government Cloud Computing

 Many federal agency IT teams are stretched thin by the accelerating pace and complexity of emerging technology trends: A growing list of government IT-related mandates, an increased focus on cybersecurity, and the need to deliver a modernized set of tools and infrastructure — while still devoting the majority of the IT resources to maintaining rapidly aging legacy systems.

 Partnering with an independent third party for federal IT consulting is one solution to overcoming these challenges.
-One of the leading enterprise software and information solutions trusted by government contractors, Deltek, advises four growth areas for federal IT service providers through 2021:
+One solution provider, Deltek, advises four growth areas for federal IT service providers through 2021:

 In February 2011, the U.S. Chief Information Officer (CIO) released the Federal Cloud Computing Strategy, charting a “cloud-first approach” for an estimated $20 billion of the federal government’s $80 billion in annual IT spending at the time.